box-project/box/doc/configuration.md

 [PHP-Scoper configuration][php-scoper-configuration] file.
 For more documentation regarding PHP-Scoper, you can head to [PHAR code isolation][PHAR code isolation] or [PHP-Scoper official documentation][php-scoper-official-doc].

-Note that this setting is used only if the compactor `KevinGH\Box\Compactor\PhpScoper` is registered.
+Note that this setting is used only if the compactor `KevinGH\Box\Compactor\Compactor\PhpScoper` is registered.

 ## Compression algorithm (`compression`)